 Certified Payroll Frequently Asked Questions (FAQs)

 Contractors generally have additional questions about the requirements they must comply with under the certified payroll regulations.
 Here are some of the most common.
-If you have a question we didn’t answer, feel free to post it in our forum.
-We will do our best to answer you soon.

 Questions that contractors and subcontractors often ask about certified payroll include:

 How do I report fringes paid in cash on my certified payroll report?

 Enter fringe benefits paid in cash in Column 6 on Page 1 (under Rate of Pay) of the certified payroll report.
 Enter the regular hourly pay rate/the cash fringe amount.
 For example, enter $15.00/$4.00 if the hourly pay rate is $15.00 and the cash fringe rate per hour is $4.00.

 Can I include my subcontractors on my certified payroll report?